5968ThatHertz/5968ThatHertz/README.md

 ### Hi, we're the Westfield Robotics Club. 👋
-We're a club of ~15 members based in Westfield.
+We're a club of ~15 members based in Westfield, NJ.

 We participate in the First Tech Challenge as Team 5968 "That Hertz".